neoforged/.github/primers/1.21.6/index.md

     @Override
     protected void updateHeaderAndFooter(HeaderAndFooterLayout layout, DialogControlSet controls, ExampleDialog dialog, DialogConnectionAccess access) {
-        // Add elements and actions to the header and footter of the screen (top and bottom) }
+        // Add elements and actions to the header and footer of the screen (top and bottom) }
 }